ngpb99/Exploring-3D-Representations-For-Caco2-Permeability/README.md

 <br>

-To run this project, follow the steps below depending on whether you want to recalculate descriptors or use the precomputed ones.
+To replicate this project, follow the steps below depending on whether you want to recalculate descriptors or use the precomputed ones.
+PLease ensure all necessary directories are in place, which can be found in the link, before executing the scripts.
+All trained models and data files can be retrieved from [here](https://github.com/ngpb99/Exploring-3D-Representations-For-Caco2-Permeability/edit/main/README.md).
 ## Option 1: Recalculate Mordred Descriptors
 1. Set up the main environment (used for conformer generation and running all code except Mordred):
 ```bash